 Longer to Dry

-Compared to lacquer that needs mere minutes to dry, polyurethane takes at least a day and might even take longer.
+Compared to lacquer which needs mere minutes to dry, polyurethane takes at least a day and might even take longer.

 Difficult to Repair